 By the way, Peking Duck, the roasted duck dish and Pekin duck, a breed of white duck that inspired the creation Donald Duck, are not the same.
 While Peking Duck is typically made with a Pekin duck, learn the difference between Peking Duck and Pekin duck.

 Here’s how to enjoy almost-there Peking Duck tonight.

-1. While the duck is heating, slice the scallions into sticks (see photo) and plate them.
+1. HEAT the duck.
+While the duck is heating, julienne the cucumbers and scallions into sticks (see photo) and plate them.
+They can be in individual dishes or on the same plate.
 Put the hoisin sauce in a bowl.

-2. Remove the duck from the oven and slice.
-Don’t worry if it doesn’t look pretty; it’s going into a wrap.
+2. REMOVE the duck from the oven and slice.
+Don’t worry if it doesn’t look pretty; it’s ultimately going into a wrap.

-4. Sit down and enjoy the fruits of your labor.
-Take a crêpe/tortilla, add some duck, scallion and hoisin sauce, wrap and eat.
+4. SIT down and enjoy the fruits of your labor.
+Take a crêpe/tortilla, add some duck, cucumber, scallion and hoisin sauce; wrap and eat.

 The beverage choice is yours.
 We enjoy a cup of good black tea (no sugar needed, and definitely no milk) or a beer.

 The recipe for Peking Duck dates back to the Ming Dynasty, the ruling dynasty of China from 1368 to 1644.

 Top cooks from all over China travelled to the capital, Beijing, to cook for the Emperor.
 The best cooks might even advance to the rank of a minister [source].

 In the royal kitchens, dishes of exceptional quality such as Peking Duck were created.